GitterHubber21/Constellation/README.md

-# Constellation Guessing Game
+# Constellation Creating Game

 Welcome to the Constellation Guessing Game!
 This interactive web application allows users to create and connect stars in a virtual space, simulating a constellation-building experience.
 The game is designed to be fun and engaging, encouraging creativity and exploration.
+Let the sky be your canvas!

 ## Features